nweaver-blockchain/blockchain-names/ens.md

 System is not primarily intended as a DNS replacement but instead as a mechanism to replace Ethereum public keys as the primary identifier of a user.
-An Ethereum address is the hex representation of the last 120b of the Keccak-256 hash (a variant of SHA3-256) of the ECDSA public key over curve secp256k1 written as 40 hexadecimal digits, so `0xb794f5ea0ba39494ce839613fffba74279579268` is an example of a raw key.
+An Ethereum address is the hex representation of the last 120b of the Keccak-256 hash of the ECDSA public key over curve secp256k1 written as 40 hexadecimal digits, so `0xb794f5ea0ba39494ce839613fffba74279579268` is an example of a raw key.
 However, since such keys are easy to introduce errors, Ethereum